Shuteng-0608/single_nav/README.md

-# Single Robot Mapping and Navigation with the ROS Navigation Stack (Only test on ubuntu 20.04 - ROS Noetic)
+# Single Robot Mapping and Navigation with the ROS-Navigation-Stack (Only test on ubuntu 20.04 - ROS Noetic)

 ## Required dependencies
     sudo apt install ros-noetic-gmapping